RolandTi/collections/README.md

 * Better accessibility
 * Handling favorite plugin with multiple sets
 * Choose homepage
-* Standardize the way Zenphoto add a class to sub-menu with menu-manager
+* Standardize the way Zenphoto add a class to sub-menu with menu-manager so it can handle accessible navigation with keyboard.